bruchansky/pluralism-data-analysis/README.md

 **License**

-The content of this project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0), and the underlying source code is licensed under the MIT license.
+The content of this project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0), and the underlying source code is licensed under GPL-3.0 License.

 ## Use Cases